Purely inseparable Richelot isogenies: Introduction

 Consider the ordinary case, where $J_1[2]$ is isomorphic to the product of a rank-$4$ reduced group scheme $\Arl$ with a rank-$4$ local group scheme~$\Alr$.
-The kernel of a Richelot isogeny starting at $J_1$ can be also be written as a product $R\times L$ of a reduced group scheme $R$ with a local group scheme~$L$, and there are three possible shapes for these groups: \begin{itemize} \item $R = 0$ and $L = \Alr$; \item $R = \Arl$ and $L = 0$; \item $R(k)$ is $\{0,T\}$ for one of the three points $T$ of order $2$ in~$J_1(k)$, and $L$ is the unique rank-$2$ sub-group scheme of $\Alr$ that pairs trivially with~$R$ under the Weil pairing. \end{itemize} The first possibility is the Frobenius isogeny starting at $(J_1,\lambda_1)$, and the second is the Verschiebung.
+The kernel of a Richelot isogeny starting at $J_1$ can be also be written as a product $R\times L$ of a reduced group scheme $R$ with a local group scheme~$L$, and there are three possible shapes for these groups: \begin{itemize} \item $R = 0$ and $L = \Alr$; \item $R = \Arl$ and $L = 0$; \item $R(k)$ is $\{0,T\}$ for one of the three points $T$ of order $2$ in~$J_1(k)$, and $L$ is the unique rank-$2$ subgroup scheme of $\Alr$ that pairs trivially with~$R$ under the Weil pairing. \end{itemize} The first possibility is the Frobenius isogeny starting at $(J_1,\lambda_1)$, and the second is the Verschiebung.
 The third possibility gives rise to three Richelot isogenies, corresponding to the three points of order~$2$ in~$J_1(k)$.
 These isogenies can be understood by lifting to characteristic $0$ via the Serre--Tate canonical lift.
+(We note also that lifting to characteristic $0$ suggests a natural way of assigning multiplicities to the three types of ordinary Richelot isogenies in characteristic $2$ so that the weighted number of such isogenies is~$15$.)

 For the almost-ordinary case, we note that a result of Manin~\cite[Theorem~4.1, pp.~72--73]{Manin1963} shows that the rank-$4$ group scheme $\All$ that appears in the product decomposition of $J_1[2]$ is isomorphic to the $2$-torsion subgroup $E[2]$ of the unique supersingular elliptic curve~$E$ over~$k$, and so there is a unique isotropic subgroup $S$ of $\All$ of rank~$2$.
 Thus, the only maximal isotropic subgroups of ${\Arl\times\Alr\times\All}$ are $\Arl\times S$ and $\Alr\times S$, so there are only two Richelot isogenies starting from $(J_1,\lambda_1)$.
 The one with kernel $\Alr\times S$ is the Frobenius, and the one with kernel $\Arl\times S$ is Verschiebung.